AIMA112/zzlook-tech/TestAutomation/AutomationTools.md

 1. Selenium WebDriver:
    Description:
 Selenium WebDriver is one of the most widely used open-source automation frameworks for web applications.
 It provides a programming interface to interact with web elements, simulate user actions, and perform automated testing across various browsers.
-   Key Features:
-Cross-browser testing, support for multiple programming languages (e.g., Java, Python, C#), robust element locators, and integration with testing frameworks like JUnit and TestNG.

 2. Cypress:
    -Description: